digiscot/digiscot-website/pages/internships.md

 layout: page
 title: Business Growth Internships
 excerpt: We're supporting charities and voluntary organisations to make the most of new digital opportunities.
-alert: We are currently accepting applications from host organisations in the Highlands and Islands.
+alert: Please note  we are no longer accepting applications for internships.
 permalink: /resources/internships/
 ---